synthesized-io/fairlens/docs/user_guide/scorer.rst

 The fairness scorer supports three different methods for report generation.

-The :code:`plot_distribution` method produces a set of plots the distribution of the target variable in each subgroup in a column, for each column.
+The :code:`plot_distribution` method produces plots the distribution of the target variable in each subgroup in a column, for each column.
 This is useful for understanding the different distributions of protected groups and identifying any inherent biases present in a dataset.